seanmorton/cs537/README.md

 * Part B: Implement threads in xv6, however I did not do this project because we were allowed to drop one project from our grade and it was Thanksgiving break :)

 ## p5
 * Part A: Fully functional network file server, using UDP and RPC.
-This was by far my favorite project in the course.
-It taught me a great deal about file systems.
+This was by far my favorite project of the course.
+It taught me a great deal about file systems, as it required me to implement one from scratch.
+The name of the file system I had to implement is MFS.
 * Part B: Implemented a new file type in xv6 that supported mirroring, similar to RAID.
 A file of this type was gauranteed to always have two copies on disk.